SemanticMediaWiki/SemanticMediaWiki/src/Importer/README.md

 * `description` short description about the purpose of the import (used in the auto summary)
 * `page` the name of a page without a namespace prefix
 * `namespace` literal constant of the namespace of the content  (e.g. `NS_MAIN`, `SMW_NS_PROPERTY` ... )
-* `contents` it contains either the raw text or when used with an option
+* `contents` it contains either the raw text or a parameter
   * `importFrom` link to a file from where the raw text (contains a relative path to the `$smwgImportFileDir`)
 * `options`
   * `canReplace` to indicate whether content is being allowed to be replaced during